What is an Embargo?

 An embargo can block the importation of important goods and services to the civilian population of the state that is subject to the restriction.
 In a state that imposes an embargo, businesses may lose the ability to trade or invest in the state that is subject to the embargo.

 According to the Geneva, Switzerland-based World Economic Forum, the result of multinational embargoes is never a “zero-sum game.”
 Relying on the power of a government, a state with a stronger economy can cause more damage to the target state than it will suffer in response.
-However, the punishment does not always lead to the fact that the government of the embargoed is forced to change its alleged political behavior.
+However, the punishment does not always lead to a change in the embargoed government’s political behavior.